 These dogs are known to be loving and affectionate and are gentle and loyal towards the family that they live with.

-These dogs can often also develop great bonds with the owners to communicate with them.
+These dogs can often also develop great bonds with their owners to communicate with them.
 This breed, however, is not suitable for apartments and is often comfortable living outside.
 With its innate ability to perform as a watchdog, most people who adopt Canadian Eskimo dogs will be pleased with their lack of separation anxiety.

 Though these dogs do not often seek out small animals as prey, households that have pets like cats and birds may want to supervise their dog and properly train them to prevent unfortunate accidents.